amrik-max914/studentdemo/README.md

 # studentdemo
-this is my first repository
+this is my first repository amriksingh